IndigoNakamoto/Litecoin-OpenSource-Fund/docs/projects/general_fund.md

 bonusUSD: 100000
 ---

-The OpenSats General Fund is a pool of money that is used to support Bitcoin-related free and open source projects and contributors.
-The fund is made up of donations from individuals and organizations.
+# **Catalyzing Open-Source Progress with The General Fund**

-Projects that are eligible for funding from the General Fund must meet the following criteria:
+Venture with us on a mission to propel open-source Litecoin projects, crafting a financially inclusive tomorrow, today.

-- They must be Bitcoin-related.
+Managed by the Litecoin Foundation, the General Fund is a specialized pool of resources dedicated to backing Litecoin-related free and open-source projects along with their earnest contributors.
+This fund thrives on the generosity of altruistic individuals and visionary organizations.

-- They must be free and open source.
+Eligibility for support from the General Fund hinges on the following criteria:

-- They must be of high quality and have the potential to make a significant impact on the Bitcoin ecosystem.
+- The project should be Litecoin-centric.

-The Litecoi FOSS Council reviews all applications for funding from the General Fund.
-The Council considers the following factors when making funding
+- It must embrace an open-source ethos.
-decisions:
+- It should exemplify high quality and hold the potential to significantly advance the Litecoin ecosystem.

-- The project's alignment with Litecoin Foundations mission.
+Each funding application to the General Fund undergoes a thorough review by the Litecoin FOSS Council.
+The evaluation encompasses the following aspects:

-- The project's feasibility and potential impact.
+- The project's alignment with the Litecoin Foundation's mission.
-- The project's leadership and team.
+- The feasibility and anticipated impact of the project.
-- The project's financial need.
+- Leadership and the competency of the team driving the project.

-The OpenSats General Fund has been used to support a wide variety of Bitcoin-related projects, including:
+- The financial need underlying the project.

-- The development of new Bitcoin and Bitcoin-adjacent software.
+The General Fund has been the cornerstone for a wide array of Litecoin-oriented initiatives, covering:

-- The improvement of existing free and open-source software.
+- Development of new Litecoin and Litecoin-adjacent software.
-- Education and outreach about Bitcoin.
+- Augmentation of existing free and open-source software.
-- Research into Bitcoin-related topics.
+- Education dissemination and community outreach concerning Litecoin.

-If you are interested in supporting the OpenSats General Fund, you can donate bitcoin or fiat currency to the fund [here](#top).
+- Conducting research on Litecoin-centric topics.

----
+Should the vision of fostering open-source innovation resonate with you, you are warmly invited to extend your support to the General Fund.
+Contributions of Litecoin or fiat currency are welcome and can be made [here](https://lite.space).

-OpenSats is a 501(c)(3) public charity that aims to support and maintain a sustainable ecosystem of funding for free and open-source projects and contributors, especially Bitcoin related projects and projects which help Bitcoin flourish.
+Litecoin Foundation, Inc. Singapore (UEN: 201709179W), operates as a public charity with the pivotal goal of funding Litecoin-related free and open-source projects, inclusive of educational and research endeavors.

-We believe that free and open-source software is essential to the future of the internet and the world.
-It allows people to collaborate and share knowledge, without being locked into proprietary software or hardware.
-This is especially important for Bitcoin, which  relies on the open-source development community to maintain and improve its software.
+Our aspiration is to create a sustainable ecosystem with steady funding to back the contributors to Litecoin and FOSS (free and open-source) tools.
+To realize this vision, we have unfurled a platform exclusively dedicated to this mission.
+Donors can explore the Litecoin Foundation web platform [https://lite.space](https://lite.space), where they can either earmark gifts for specific project realms or channel contributions to our general fund.